GamecockCentral.com - South Carolina football recruiting: Who's left for 2019?

 The contenders: South Carolina, Tennessee, Kentucky and Georgia.

-Overview: Robinson's recruitment still has a ways to go since he doesn't currently plan to sign during the early signing period.
+Overview: Robinson cracked the door on the possibility of him signing next Wednesday, though for the longest time he's planned to wait until February to sign.
 The Gamecocks have long been considered one of his top schools and he officially visited Columbia in the summer.
 Tennessee, where his old high school coach is now on staff, is a factor, though there's the question of if he can actually sign with the Vols due to NCAA rules prohibiting prospects from signing with schools that have hired their prior coach.
-Robinson will officially visit Kentucky next weekend.
+Robinson will officially visit Kentucky this weekend then go from there.
+Georgia also remains in the mix.

+Decision date: Likely after the early signing period, but there's at least a chance he reverses course and signs early.

 The contenders: Florida (committed) and South Carolina.

 Overview: Hill has been committed to Florida since September but that hasn't stopped South Carolina from continuing to work him as one of their top targets.
-Hill was in Columbia for an official visit a couple of weekends ago and speaks highly of head coach Will Muschamp and defensive coordinator Travaris Robinson.
-Hill says that his recruiting process is over with following an in-home visit from Florida head coach Dan Mullen, but Robinson was back visiting with him on Thursday.
+Hill was in Columbia for an official visit a few weekends ago and speaks highly of head coach Will Muschamp and defensive coordinator Travaris Robinson.
+Hill says that his recruiting process is over with following an in-home visit from Florida head coach Dan Mullen, but we've continued to track him.
 Hill is an early signee and early enrollee.

 Decision date: Currently committed to Florida